Kamaal Williams: Solo career

 In 2018, Williams released his debut solo album The Return under his newly established Black Focus Records label, charting in the UK at number 63.
 For the album, Williams enlisted the services of his former bandmate McKenzie on drums and bassist Pete Martin.
 According to Michael J West of Bandcamp Daily, Williams continued the style that Black Focus left off, where "it focuses on pure groove, augmented with loop-like repeated motifs but achieves them with live drums, funk-driven bass, and smooth, twinkling Fender Rhodes lines".
 Following the album's release, The Return was remixed by Snips with vocal samples from the Wu-Tang Clan.
 The staff of Mixmag ranked Black Focus Records as number one in its list of the Best Record Labels of 2018.

 Williams released a 12" single titled "New Heights (Visions of Aisha Malik)" in 2019, with "Snitches Brew" as its b-side.
 The single's video was directed by Greg Barnes and its visuals take inspiration from martial arts.

 In 2020, Williams released his second album Wu Hen under his Black Focus label.
 Critics noted the maturity of Williams in the album, and considered it his proper debut, which drifted from the sound in his previous albums The Return and Black Focus.
 Jack Bray of The Line of Best Fit classified the album as a jazz record, but stated that it experiments with genres, "Wu Hen could be an R&B album, it could be funk the next minute and then a house or breakbeat track the next minute".

 His third studio album, Stings, had been announced, where with it, he intends to "integrate more oriental imagery and add more melodic elements."
 It was released on 27 September 2023 under Black Focus Records.

 Career as Henry Wu

 From 2011 onward, Williams released house and broken beat music under the name Henry Wu.
-In 2014 he released an EP on 22a, a London-based record label founded by Tenderlonious.
+In 2014, he released an EP on 22a, a London-based record label founded by Tenderlonious.
 In 2015, Williams collaborated with fellow London based producer, K15, to produce an EP entitled WU15.

 From 2017 to 2020, Williams hosted a monthly radio show on NTS Radio as Henry Wu, playing a selection of music from his influences and associated acts in the London scene.
+In 2021, he was collaborated on the track "Homies" with British DJ Fred again.. as a B-side to the single "Hannah (the sun)."
+It was re-released as a deluxe bonus track on Fred again..'s third album, Actual Life 3.